Lawrie Sanchez

-The defining moment of his playing career came in the 1988 FA Cup Final, when he scored the winning goal for Wimbledon against Liverpool, producing one of the biggest upsets in the competition's long history.
+The defining moment of his playing career came in the 1988 FA Cup final, when he scored the winning goal for Wimbledon against Liverpool, producing one of the biggest upsets in the competition's long history.

-Career highlights as a manager include taking Wycombe Wanderers on a memorable F.A.
-Cup run that climaxed in a semi-final against Liverpool and driving Northern Ireland from a FIFA ranking of 124th to 27th; a period during which he notched up notable results against England, Spain, Denmark, Sweden and Portugal.
+Career highlights as a manager include taking Wycombe Wanderers on a memorable FA Cup run that climaxed in a semi-final against Liverpool and driving Northern Ireland from a FIFA ranking of 124th to 27th; a period during which he notched up notable results against England, Spain, Denmark, Sweden and Portugal.

 Personal life

-Sanchez was born in London, the son of an Ecuadorian father and an Irish mother.
+Sanchez was born in London, the son of an Ecuadorian father and a Northern Irish mother.
 He was educated at Presentation College, an independent school in Reading, Berkshire, and went on to take a BSc degree in management science at Loughborough University while a Reading F.C. player.
 He was married to Heather, who died of cancer in 1998; the couple had a son, Jack.
 In 2004, Sanchez became patron of a Northern Ireland-based cancer charity.

 Playing career

 Club career

 Sanchez began his playing career as a midfielder at Reading in 1977 and remained there until 1984 before being bought by Wimbledon for £30,000, where he became a regular in a successful side.
 He scored the goal to secure the victory which got the Dons promoted to the First Division against Huddersfield Town in May 1986.

 His most famous moment as a player came in 1988, when he scored with a header the goal that won Wimbledon the FA Cup in 1988 against Liverpool.
-It was not an easy game, as Peter Beardsley had found the net 10 minutes before Sanchez scored, only to have his goal disallowed.
+It was not an easy game, as Peter Beardsley had found the net two minutes before Sanchez scored, only to have his goal disallowed.
 Liverpool came close to jeopardising Wimbledon's dream again in the second half when they were awarded a penalty, only for John Aldridge's shot to be saved by Dons goalkeeper Dave Beasant.

 During the 1993–94 season Sanchez left Wimbledon for newly promoted Swindon Town, who ended the season relegated with a mere five wins from 42 games and conceding 100 goals.
 He played just eight league games for the Wiltshire club and left them after only a few months to be player/manager at Sligo Rovers in Ireland.
 He scored his last goal in professional football against then Champions Shamrock Rovers on the 3rd of December 1994.

-He is believed to be the first player to be sent off for a professional foul, after committing a deliberate handball in a Football League Trophy match against Oxford United in 1982.
+Sanchez is believed to be the first player to be sent off for a professional foul, after committing a deliberate handball in a Football League Trophy match against Oxford United in 1982.